jswamina-redhat/ocp-documentation/platform_operations/adding_clusters_to_rhacm.md

 You will need to run the copied command on the target cluster (the cluster you are trying to add to RHACM).

-You can confirm that you are on the correct cluster by running oc cluster-info.
+You can confirm that you are on the correct cluster by running `oc cluster-info`.
 This will return the api of the cluster you are on.

-Additionally, make sure to run oc whoami to confirm you are logged in as your personal user on the appropriate cluster.
+Additionally, make sure to run `oc whoami` to confirm you are logged in as your personal user on the appropriate cluster.

 If not, run `oc login -u <USER> <OCP_API>` then input your password when prompted.